 User Experience Testing

-For users to adopt VAR, they have to be able to use it.
+For users to adopt VAR, they have to be able to use it and it needs to meet their expectations for functionality.
 Although VAR is using a template designed for mobile usage, it would be beneficial to do more user testing to improve the user experience.
-The most recent user testing the application reported in February 2017, and corrective actions given.
+The most recent user testing on the application was reported in February 2017, and corrective actions given.
 However, crafting a good user experience cannot be done in a single session.
-More testing of the application on a regular basis would improve the tool, as features regularly change time.
+More testing of the application on a regular basis would improve the tool, as features regularly change over time.

-There were 25 participants in the February reportll but one rated their comfort with technology to be at least “Intermediate”, and most reported using their mobile device regularly (at least once a day).
+There were 25 participants in the February report.
+All but one rated their comfort with technology to be at least “Intermediate”, and most reported using their mobile device regularly (at least once a day).
 A group of candidates with a wider skill level with technology would likely reveal more undiscovered issues with the application.

 Recommendation: The VA should do more frequent, ongoing user testing of its applications to ensure the best user experience.
-The should be selected so as to have a wide range of experience with technology, as well as different levels of ability in using the tools.
+The participants should be selected so as to have a wide range of experience with technology, as well as different levels of ability in using the tools.

 Marketing & Content Strategy